Belinda Stronach: Reaction

-As a Liberal MP
+Liberal Party

 Although the Liberals lost the 2006 federal election, Stronach won re-election as a Liberal candidate by a greater margin than she had in the 2004 election as a Conservative.

 Following the Liberals' defeat in the 2006 election, Paul Martin announced that he would be stepping down as party leader.
 It was widely speculated that Stronach would seek the Liberal leadership at the 2006 leadership convention, having been endorsed by such Liberals as Reg Alcock and Brigitte Legault, who was head of the Quebec party's youth wing.

 However, on April 6, 2006, she announced that she would not seek the leadership, citing her objections to the delegate-based selection process.
 "I could have raised the money, I was working on my French, but I realized that I was not going to be free to speak my mind on party renewal", said Stronach.
 She said that renewal would involve giving all party members a direct vote on its direction and leadership, among other things.
 "If there was a one-member, one-vote system, I would run."
 However, a report by CTV reporter Robert Fife suggested that her candidacy was hampered by her weak grasp of French, one of Canada's two official languages, and the fact that she believed the Liberals would be defeated in the next election.
 Several Liberal Party officials had also warned that they would enforce the new rules, which placed limits on donations and spending by contenders, which would have nullified Stronach's largest advantage over other potential rivals.

-Not seeking re-election

-On April 11, 2007, Stronach announced that she would not seek re-election, and would instead return to Magna International as executive vice-chairman.
+On April 11, 2007, Stronach announced that she would not seek re-election and would instead return to Magna International as executive vice-chairman.
 This decision came at a time when Magna was in the midst of teaming up with Onex Corporation to consider a bid to buy Chrysler.
 Stronach further cited her wish to spend more time with her growing children, and the creation of a personal foundation to end poverty and disease in Africa.
 She retained her seat in Parliament until the federal election in the fall of 2008.

-On December 21, 2010, it was reported that Stronach was leaving Magna effective December 31 of that year.